silky/silky.github.com/src/posts/2016-12-11-quantum-neural-networks.md

 quantum states; and the activation function $U$ is unitary.](../images/fully-quantum-nn.png)
 </div>

-where we make the weights quantum states, and the weights are multiplied onto the inputs as a dot-product.
+where we make the weights quantum states, <s>and the weights are multiplied onto the inputs as a dot-product</s>.
 This would require that the weight state is the same size as the input state; but that should be possible because we're the ones building the network structure.

+**Update**: The idea about multiplying weights in didn't make any sense; a much more sensible idea would be to prepare something like $|w_i\rangle\langle w_i|$ and enact this on the input $|x_k$ and *then* apply the fixed unitary.

 We could then not worry about learning unitary matrices, and analogously to standard neural networks, just pick some unitary $U$ that "works well" in